kcddagger/ScrollableGridPlugin/README.md

 ## Purpose
 This is a repository to hold a jQuery script library that assists in the manipulation of a DataGridView in older ASP.NET projects.

+The reason this can be found here is that there is no *known* public repository for this project.
+For developers that may be working on older projects and would like a reference point I have set this up for that purpose.

 ## Dependencies
 These files have a minimum of a jQuery 1.10.2 dependency.
 Higher versions such as jQuery 3.4.1 are in the process of being tested for compatibility